Essential Winter Storm Preparedness Tech Under $150

 Best For:

 This is perfect as a first emergency radio, a backup unit, or for keeping in your car during winter.
-At this price point, you could buy one for home and one for each vehicle.
+At under $20, you could buy one for home and one for each vehicle without stretching your budget.

 4. NOCO Boost Plus GB40 Jump Starter – Cold Weather Lifesaver